Home to pristine coastlines, untamed wilderness and unique flora and fauna, Kangaroo Island offers up a bounty of nature’s best produce.

 2. The Enchanted Fig Tree, Middle River

-Pull up a seat for lunch under the dappled light of a 120-year-old fig tree as the gentle sounds of lapping waves beyond provide the soundtrack to a magical dining experience.
-Tucked off the picture-perfect shores of Kangaroo Island’s Snelling Beach, your table is set under the gnarled branches of the ancient Enchanted Fig Tree.
-Planted some 120 years ago to sustain the first settlers of the island, its bending boughs and shaded canopy now provide a magical setting for a feast worthy of a fairy tale.
+Kangaroo Island is a magical place, but this peculiar dining destination takes ‘fairy-tale’ to a whole new level.
+Tucked off the picture-perfect shores of Snelling Beach, your table is set under the gnarled branches of the ancient Enchanted Fig Tree.
+Planted some 120 years ago to sustain the first settlers of the island, its bending boughs and shaded canopy now provide the perfect setting for a feast worthy of a fairy tale.
 From progressive long lunches to decadent dinners dished up by some of South Australia’s best chefs including Simon Bryant and Africola’s Duncan Welgemoed, the Enchanted Fig Tree is the ultimate destination dining experience.

-You can’t come to Kangaroo Island, let alone South Australia, without enjoying the local seafood, and there’s no better place to start than The Oyster Farm Shop.
-With views across to the calm waters of American Bay spanning to the oyster lease in the distance, here you can taste fresh pacific and native oysters as you watch the day's haul brought to shore.
+There's no better place to taste the spoils of the sea than at the Oyster Farm Shop.
+This iconic seafood shack is located in American River, overlooking the produce-rich bay below.
+Taste pacific and native oysters fresh from the ocean, or try your hand at shucking as you watch the day's haul being brought to shore.
 After you've had your fill of oysters, taste your way through local marron, abalone and King George whiting at the iconic turquoise shack.

 Kangaroo Island produces the purest form of Ligurian honey in the world, brought to the island by European beekeepers in 1881 in a move that inadvertently saved this northern Italy bee species.
 One of the best places to taste the island’s famous Ligurian products is at Clifford’s Honey Farm gate, where honey stars in everything from honey pots, mead, candles, ice cream, drinks and cosmetics.
 Learn about beekeeping, see a working hive, then taste your way through premium honey ranges to choose your favourite to take home.
 Be sure to also stop off at Island Beehive and stock up on their famous honey mead after a tasting and tour.